Conversion therapy ban will be hard to police, says victim

 The therapy meant hooking him up to electrodes and showing him gay porn - if he got an erection, he was electrocuted.

-He said he was meant to have been fitted with a device on his penis to measure his reaction, but he said the hospital he was at in Denbigh did not have one so he was naked from the waist down.
+He said he was meant to have been fitted with a device on his penis to measure his reaction, but the hospital he was at in Denbigh did not have one so he was naked from the waist down.

 Mr Jones said this treatment at the former North Wales Hospital, which has since closed, left him with no sex drive.